ramith27/phpimage/README.md

-# Create Image Using Php
+# Create Image And Captcha Using Php

-PHP Image Library with features like Text or Image Align , Text Justify , Make Transparent Image , Auto height adjust according to text and many more we will be updating many more changes.
+PHP Image Library with features like Text or Image Captcha, Image Align , Text Justify , Make Transparent Image , Auto height adjust according to text and many more we will be updating many more changes.

 ### Note
 Currently This Script only support 6 Colors : Red,Blue,Green,White,Black,Yellow

-### Usage
+### Steps To Create Image

     include 'src/PhpImage.php';